amr3k/Naba/README.md

 I'v found myself forced to serve in the military since the middle of July 2017 for one year as part of conscription in my country , So I have no Internet access this year except those little vacations (6~8 days every month).

-Being said , I'm gonna add more and more features to this script and fix bugs as soon as I get to Home.
+I'm gonna add more and more features to this script and fix bugs as soon as I get a vacation.

 ------------------------------------------------------------------------------------